TalaikisInc/blueblood/README.md

 Blue Blood Engine is a set of trading related tools and other software.

+## STATUS

+In active development, what emans not every module will or should work.

 ## Note

 This repo probably wouldn't be usable without models/ directory, which is proprietary and wouldn't be disclosed (at least currently).